Comparing 1511419 Ontario (OTCMKTS:CSFSF) & FinVolution Group (NYSE:FINV)

 Insider & Institutional Ownership

-19.8% of FinVolution Group shares are held by institutional investors.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+19.8% of FinVolution Group shares are owned by institutional investors.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

 Summary